Dassault Mirage 2000: Ukraine

 Following the Russian invasion of Ukraine in 2022, Ukraine had expressed interest in the Mirage 2000, and it was reported in March 2023 that France has been training Ukrainian pilots on this aircraft in anticipation that some may be sent to Ukraine.
 French President Emmanuel Macron announced during a televised interview on 6 June 2024 that an unspecified number of Mirage 2000-5s are to be delivered to Ukraine.
 The French defense minister announced on 6 February 2025 that the first Mirage 2000 had been delivered to Ukraine.
+Ukrainian Mirage 2000s are equipped with both the Matra Magic and MICA air-air missiles.

+Russo-Ukraine War

 On 7 March 2025, Mirages were deployed alongside F-16s to intercept Russian cruise missiles and drones launched overnight.
 According to the Ukrainian Air Force, 34 missiles and 100 drones were intercepted by fighter jets, surface-to-air missile systems, jammers, and mobile fire groups.
-The Mirage 2000 managed to score a major victory as it was its first air-to-air victory, defeating a Kh-101.
+The Mirage 2000 managed to score a major victory as it was its first air-to-air victory, defeating a Kh-101 cruise missile.

-On the evening of 22 July 2025, a Ukrainian Air Force Dassault Mirage 2000 crashed during a combat mission over Volyn Oblast, Ukraine, after the pilot reported a technical malfunction.
+On the evening of 22 July 2025, a Ukrainian Air Force Mirage 2000 crashed during a combat mission over Volyn Oblast, Ukraine, after the pilot reported a technical malfunction.
 The pilot ejected safely, and the aircraft impacted rural moorland, sinking into the muddy ground and forming a waterlogged crater.
 A combat search and rescue (CSAR) team recovered the pilot, whose condition was assessed as stable.
 No injuries or fatalities were reported as a result of the accident.
 The Ukrainian State Bureau of Investigation secured the crash site and initiated an investigation into the cause of the accident.
-France supplied the jet to Ukraine in February 2025, with the number of aircraft delivered not publicly disclosed.

 Failed bids

 Indonesia

-By the mid 1980s, Indonesia was considering the Mirage 2000, F-16 Fighting Falcon, and Panavia Tornado for its new fighter program.
+By the mid-1980s, Indonesia was considering the Mirage 2000, F-16 Fighting Falcon, and Panavia Tornado for its new fighter program.
 In June 1984, four Indonesian Air Force pilots and several ground crew were sent to southern France to examine and test flew the Mirage 2000B prototype.
 The F-16 won the program in 1986.

-In 2022, Indonesia was considering in acquiring used Mirage 2000s for the Indonesian Air Force.
+In 2022, Indonesia was considering the acquisition of used Mirage 2000s for the Indonesian Air Force.
 12 Mirage 2000-5s (9 Mirage 2000-5EDA fighters and 3 Mirage 2000-5DDA trainers) from Qatar is reportedly chosen by Indonesia.
 In November 2022, the Ministry of Finance of Indonesia approved foreign loans to fund several Indonesian Air Force procurement programs, including the ex-Qatari Mirage 2000s proposal.
 In June 2023, an Indonesian Ministry of Defense official confirmed a US$734.5 million contract was signed in January 2023 with Czech company Excalibur International, acting as the provider for the aircraft, to procure Qatar's fleet of Mirage 2000 aircraft.
 The purchase was criticized as being a stop-gap measure, especially when Indonesia has 42 Dassault Rafales on order.
 In January 2024, Indonesia postponed the acquisition of Mirage 2000 due to limited fiscal capacity.
 On 9 February 2024, spokesperson for the Minister of Defense confirmed the plan to acquire Mirages have been cancelled.